What To Know About The No-Confidence Vote Facing British Prime Minister Theresa May

 When politicians argued for Brexit, they insisted the U.K. would take back control of its laws and regulations from Brussels, home of the European Union.
 Under the withdrawal agreement, the U.K. could remain in a customs arrangement for who knows how long — free trade deals can take years — while giving up its power as an EU member to shape the rules under which the European Union operates.

-Why does this all ultimately matter — why should anybody outside Britain care?
+Why does this all ultimately matter?
+Why should anybody outside Britain care?

 A disorderly Brexit undermines the cohesion of the European Union, which was set up to create prosperity and ensure peace after two world wars.
 The United Kingdom is America's closest political ally.
 The countries are democracies, share a common language and their soldiers have fought side by side in Europe and Afghanistan.
 A key ally in political chaos is not helpful for the United States as it grapples with an increasingly challenging global landscape that includes a resurgent Russia and an increasingly assertive China.